gim-am/rqa-validator/README.md

 - Dataset sum check: checks if clean data + deleted data = raw data
 - NAN check: Checks columns for invalid numeric values like NaN and -999
 - Cross sheet id check: checks if ids in child sheets are not present in a parent sheet.
 For example, between raw_data and clean_data
-- Cleaning log: checks clean_data reflects the cleaning log and the cleaning log reflects raw/clean data changes
+- Cleaning log to Clean: Checks that all records in the cleaning log are reflected in the clean_data sheet
+- Raw to Clean to cleaning log: Compares raw data and clean data sheets and makes sure any differences are reflected in the cleaning log
 - Column data types: checks columns in clean data have correct data types based on kobo survey
 - Survey choices: checks clean data contains valid values based on kobo choices
 - Consent check: checks that raw data records that did not provide consent are not present in clean data